dhanraj6/Twitter-Scraper/README.md

 # TwitterScraper
-Scraping twitter data and hastag frequency using Tweepy
+Scraping twitter data and hashtag frequency using Tweepy

 ### Scraping With Tweepy